Skip to main content

 Valid use cases:

-• Importing historical invoices with known tax amounts
+• Importing historical invoices with known tax rates

 • Handling unusual tax situations not covered by rules